 I also do commission work consisting of the restoration of old knives and armaments.
 My designs are all time honored, affordable, guaranteed, original, lightweight and unique.
 Each kitchen knife has perfect balance, and is constructed with a full tang on the handle (a wood & steel sandwich).

-The carbon steel I use is 1/16th or .062 inch thick (except for knives longer than 12”, which is 3/32” thick steel, to prevent to much ‘wiggling’ when done).
+You as the client have an opportunity to design a unique kitchen knife using the palette I offer on these pages.
+The carbon steel I use is 1/16th or .062 inch thick (except for knives longer than 12”, which is 3/32” thick 1095 high carbon tool steel, to prevent to much ‘waggling’ of the blade when done).
 This thickness of steel allows a very fine lightweight kitchen knife.
 Contrasting the lightweight blade is a handle that is made of polished brass and wood, which serves as a solid extension of the cutting edge.

 The brass bolster is riveted and glued onto the full tang, and is in between the handle and the blade.
 It serves to protect the end grain of the handle wood and adds the perfect weight to the handle.
 Handles generally measure out to about 5 ¼ inches – ¼” leeway from the back of the blade to the bolster, 3/4″ of brass and then 4 1/4″ of wood.
 All blade lengths are close but not exact.
 The handle is secured with 4 rivets, which are glued and pressed into place.
 There are three 1/8” brass pins, and a company chop in the handle ‘butt’.
 The chop goes through the handle and is functional.
 It is made in 12” lengths and is comprised of 4 – 1/16 ” brass rods, with a steel ‘lions hair’ center, inside a 5/32nd square brass tube, which is inside a round aluminum tube.
 Red dyed epoxy is injected into the 12” tube, to hold all a-tanto.
 I then cut them down to about an inch and glue/install.